ashssa/laws-blog/src/data/blog/adding-new-post.md

 ## Creating a Blog Post

-To write a new blog post, create a markdown file inside the `src/data/blog/` directory.
+[連結！！！！](/customizing-astropaper-theme-color-schemes)To write a new blog post, create a markdown file inside the `src/data/blog/` directory.

 > Prior to AstroPaper v5.1.0, all blog posts had to be in `src/data/blog/`, meaning you couldn't organize them into subdirectories.